Excellence in Instruction & Excellence in Instructional Support Awards

 Submit a Nomination

 FACT2 is pleased to announce the dates for nomination submission for FACT2 Excellence in Instruction and Excellence in Instructional Support Awards.
 The online nomination process will open on Monday, August 13, 2018.
-Nominations will close on Saturday, December 1, 2018.
+Nominations have been extended and will now close on Saturday, December 22, 2018.
 The Call for Nominations announcement will be sent via the FACT2 Listserv.
 If you are not on the FACT2 Listserv,

 Nominations will be submitted online.
 Starting August 13, 2018 click here to begin your nomination process: https://sunycpd.eventsair.com/fact2-awards-2019/submission